tris-sondon/relational_dbs/README.md

     - Data in /Library/PostgreSQL/13/data

-## Using and conecting to Postgress
+## Using and conecting to PostgreSQL

 - If you selected to install PGAdming, you can now lauch it and connect to the DB